 School personnel have the right to deem any article of clothing as a violation of the dress code if it is causing the disruption of the learning environment.
-A student who willfully and continuously violates the dress code may be subject to disciplinary action including, but not limited to detention.
+A student who willfully and continuously violates the dress code may be subject to disciplinary action including, but not limited to participation/attending school events and may be ineligible according to the Good Conduct/Academic Eligibility policy.